 - That person acted recklessly or negligently.

 Almost every personal injury case is unique in some way.
-That’s why, at Gordon & Gordon, we work hard to research every minor detail of your case.
-Building a strong library of evidence not only helps us, but it also puts you in the best position for a favorable outcome.
+That’s why, at Gordon & Gordon, our Shreveport car accident lawyers work hard to research every minor detail of your injury claim.
+Building a strong library of evidence not only helps us in forming your case, but also puts you in the best position for a favorable outcome.

 Why Pursue an Injury Settlement for Lower Back Pain After Car Accident Compensation?